A drama that lasts longer than a Made-for-TV Movie

-- To the Ends of the Earth, adapted from a trilogy by author William Golding.
+- To the Ends of the Earth: This is adapted from a trilogy by author William Golding.

-- V, which actually consisted of two seperate mini-series, with the second receiving the subtitle The Final Battle.
+- V: Which actually consisted of two separate mini-series, with the second receiving the subtitle The Final Battle.
 These were followed by a standard season-based TV series.

 - War And Remembrance: This is a sequel to The Winds of War